atreyasha/spp-explainability/docs/develop.md

     1. Introduction

-        1.  add research questions to introduction
+        **DEADLINE:** *\<2021-02-25 Thu\>*

-        2.  make \"highly performant\" more specific
+        1.  make \"highly performant\" more specific

-        3.  fix absolute terms such as \"automated reasoning\", or quote directly from paper
+        2.  fix absolute terms such as \"automated reasoning\", or quote directly from paper

-        4.  add more information on what competitive performance means (eg. within few F_1 points)

-        5.  re-consider reference to Transformers for dynamic sub-word level word-embeddings
+        3.  re-consider reference to Transformers for dynamic sub-word level word-embeddings

-        6.  make claim that SoPa++ explainability has a different explainability taxonomy from that of vanilla SoPa, but don\'t claim it is decisively better
+        4.  make claim that SoPa++ explainability has a different explainability taxonomy from that of vanilla SoPa, but don\'t claim it is decisively better

+        5.  add links to chapters in thesis structure, possibly improve the formatting of this bit

     2. Background concepts

+        **DEADLINE:** *\<2021-03-02 Tue\>*

-        1. ANN\'s historical literature -\> describe how ANNs
+        1. ANN\'s historical literature

-            approximate symbolic representations
+            1.  describe how ANNs approximate symbolic representations

+            2.  perhaps mention STE from 2013 paper if this is relevant here

         2. Explainability